The Tortured Poets Department

 An Indiana Morning

-Waves crashing against the rocks of Long Beach.
+Waves crashing against the rocks.
 Photo by Kristina Parro.

 Morning.
 Two lovers.
 A walk along a hazy, pebble-covered beach.